boivie/lovebeat/README.md

   * To set an error timeout (in seconds), set the gauge value of "<service>.err"
   * To clear a value, set the timeout to -1.
   * To set the timeout to be automatically calculated, set the timeout to -2.
+  * A shortcut for setting 'err' to -2 and issuing a beat (since this is a fairly common pattern), send a counter to "<service>.autobeat"

 Examples: